 Team Jumbo-Visma is a Dutch professional top sports team that is visible 365 days a year and performs at the highest level.
-With the merger of a professional cycling and speed skating team, the foundation has been laid for a new organisation model in Dutch top sports.
+The team’s long years of effort culminated in the squad winning the yellow jersey in the 2022 Tour de France.
+The foundation has been laid for a new organisational structure in Dutch top sports with the merger of a professional cycling and speed skating team.

 This model revolves around innovation, knowledge sharing, talent development and joining forces.
-Not only in terms of sport, but also commercially and communicatively.
-There is a new top sports culture that, thanks to dedication, development and sporting achievements, propagates ‘Dutch pride’ as an important core value.
-Through our own channels and victories at the highest level, world-class athletes and powerful campaigns inspire a new generation and an ever-increasing number of athletes and fans.
-Management, coaches, athletes and partners share knowledge, they work together and they push each other to greater heights with one goal in mind: winning together!
+Not only in terms of sports but also commercially and communicatively.
+There is a new top sports culture that propagates ‘Dutch pride’ as an important core value thanks to dedication, development and sporting achievements.
+Victories at the highest level, world-class athletes and powerful campaigns inspire a new generation and an ever-increasing number of athletes and fans.
+Management, coaches, athletes and partners share knowledge, work together, and push each other to greater heights with one goal in mind: winning together!

-Besides Jumbo and Visma, Cervélo, Vifit and HEMA have also joined the team for a longer period.
-“It has become a nice list of sponsors and suppliers”, Jac Orie says.
-“It is of course fantastic that all these types of A-brands bind themselves to Team Jumbo-Visma.
-This also underlines the confidence that companies have in speed skating and cycling and in Team Jumbo-Visma in particular.
-Of course we owe Jumbo a big thank you for this because - by expressing their long-term commitment - they have laid a very solid foundation for the teams.”
+Besides Jumbo and Visma, Cervélo, Campina and HEMA also joined the team for an extended period.
+“It has become a nice list of sponsors and suppliers”, Jac Orie, director of the skating team, said.
+“It is fantastic that all these A-brands committed themselves to Team Jumbo-Visma.
+This also underlines the companies’ confidence in speed skating and cycling and in Team Jumbo-Visma in particular.”

-Current and previous successful athletes on the team are Sven Kramer, Carlijn Achtereekte, Kjeld Nuis, Stefan Groothuis, Antoinette de Jong, Patrick Roest, Robert Gesink, Steven Kruijswijk, Dylan Groenewegen, Laurens ten Dam, Bauke Mollema, Tom Dumoulin, Wout van Aert and Primoz Roglic.
-Representing Team Jumbo-Visma and its predecessors these athletes achieved great success.
-The overall victory in the Tour de France, gold medals at the Olympic Games, twice the overall victory in the Vuelta a España, the podium in the Tour de France and the Giro d’Italia as well as stage victories in the three grand cycling tours, and titles at the speed skating World Distance Championships, World Sprint Championships and World All-Round Championships.
+Current and previous successful athletes on the team are Sven Kramer, Carlijn Achtereekte, Kjeld Nuis, Stefan Groothuis, Antoinette de Jong, Patrick Roest, Thomas Krol, Jutta Leerdam, Robert Gesink, Steven Kruijswijk, Dylan Groenewegen, Laurens ten Dam, Bauke Mollema, Tom Dumoulin, Wout van Aert, Marianne Vos, Primoz Roglic and Jonas Vingegaard.
+Representing Team Jumbo-Visma and its predecessors, these athletes achieved great success.
+The overall victory in the Tour de France, gold medals at the Olympic Games, two cycling monuments, three times the overall victory in the Vuelta a España, the podium in the Giro d’Italia, as well as stage victories and official classifications in the three grand cycling tours, and titles at speed skating World Distance Championships, World Sprint Championships and World All-Round Championships.

-As of 2020, a development team is part of Team Jumbo-Visma has a Development Team.
+As of 2020, a development team is part of Team Jumbo-Visma.
 This team for riders in the U23 category aims to train cycling talents to become professionals.
 The first results are already noticeable.
-Olav Kooij, Gijs Leemreize and Mick van Dijke are talented riders who moved from the Development Team moved on to the World Tour team in 2021.
+Olav Kooij, Gijs Leemreize and Mick van Dijke are talented riders who moved from the Development Team to the World Tour team in 2021.
 Sprinter Kooij has already managed to win a stage at the World Tour level.
 In the near future, Norwegians Per Strand Hagenes and Johannes Staune Mittet, among others, will also make the switch.

 As of 2021, Team Jumbo-Visma also has its own women’s cycling team.
-With that, Team Jumbo-Visma has taken the next step in the development of the team.
-In line with the philosophy of the organisation, Team Jumbo-Visma Women strive for growth and development to lift the team to great heights together.
-Team manager Richard Plugge had the ambition to start a women’s team for a long time.
-“It is fantastic to be able to make a major contribution to national and international women’s cycling with a women’s team.
-With the arrival of this women’s team, we have completed Team Jumbo-Visma.
-We embrace talent recognition, talent development and top sport at the highest level”, Plugge said.
+It meant the next step in the team development for Team Jumbo-Visma.
+In line with the organisation’s philosophy, Team Jumbo-Visma Women strive for growth and development to lift the team to great heights.
+Plugge: “It is fantastic to make a significant contribution to national and international women’s cycling.
+With the arrival of this women’s team, we have completed Team Jumbo-Visma.”